 He also teaches Kundalini to at-risk youth within the YOGA FOR YOUTH organization.

-When not at the Treehouse, Liam coaches basketball in the after-school program Steady Buckets.
+When not at the Treehouse, Liam coaches basketball and teaches yoga in the after-school program Steady Buckets.
 The program is free.
 All are welcome.
 All are ONE.

 Dharma is an Italian woman who has been practicing yoga for over 30 years; she started practicing Hatha yoga when she was 6 and she hasn’t stopped since.
 Dharma also holds an Italian Degree in Anthropology of Performance – the study that has merged with her personal spiritual research, bringing her to infuse arts with spirituality and vice-versa.
 This research brought her to study and perform as an Indian classical dancer for over 10 years, while she was also deepening her yoga and healing practices.
 Dharma is the founder of Rasa Healing Arts, which was created over 20 years of work and study.
 Dharma Devi is the only Shakti Dance™ Lead Trainer in the U.S., and for this reason, she travels often to bring Shakti Dance™, the Yoga of Dance, to wherever it is requested.